D-score and DAZ

 The table below lists the five available GSED instruments:

-The GSED SF V1 instrument contains 139 items and has instrument code gs1.
+The GSED Short Form (GSED SF) is a caregiver-reported instrument containing 139 items.
+It has instrument code gs1.

 Check